Consequential Loss in Contracts: Australian Business Essentials

 Direct Loss Vs Consequential Loss: What’s the Difference?

-The distinction can be tricky in practice, and the courts sometimes interpret “consequential loss” differently depending on the specific wording of a contract and the nature of the losses claimed.
-This is one area where clear drafting – and expert legal advice – is especially valuable.
+The distinction can be tricky in practice, and courts sometimes interpret “consequential loss” differently depending on the specific wording of a contract and the nature of the losses claimed.
+This is one area where clear drafting - and expert legal advice - is especially valuable.

 Why Does Consequential Loss Matter in Business Contracts?

 Most commercial contracts in Australia now include clauses that either limit or completely exclude liability for consequential loss.
-You’ll often see something like “neither party shall be liable for consequential or indirect loss, including loss of profit, revenue, goodwill, etc.”
+You’ll often see something like “neither party shall be liable for consequential or indirect loss, including loss of profit, revenue, goodwill, etc.” Why are these clauses so common?
+There are a few key reasons:

-- Unpredictability: Consequential losses can be difficult to anticipate and quantify.
+• Unpredictability: Consequential losses can be difficult to anticipate and quantify.
 Parties want to avoid unlimited and unexpected liability if something goes wrong.

-- Managing Risk: Exclusion clauses allow businesses to “cap” their exposure to loss, often making it easier to obtain insurance or set contract pricing.
+• Managing risk: Exclusion clauses allow businesses to “cap” their exposure to loss, often making it easier to obtain insurance or set contract pricing.

-- Clarity: Spelling out what is (and isn’t) covered minimises disputes if there’s a claim for damages down the track.
+• Clarity: Spelling out what is (and isn’t) covered minimises disputes if there’s a claim for damages down the track.

 While these clauses serve a real commercial purpose, they can also leave you exposed if you’re not clear about what’s being excluded (or included).
 That’s why it’s vital to consider them carefully - whether you’re a supplier, customer, or contractor.